jinkang-0/parking-note/README.md

 ![Example Screen](./public/main.png)

-FYI, I do not live in the location shown above.
+FYI, I do not live in or near the location shown above.